What Is The Role Of Accountability In Addiction Recovery

-We will live stream a reading from The Secrete: Daily Teachings and Narcotic Anonymous: Just for Today.
+We will live stream a reading from The Secret: Daily Teachings and Narcotic Anonymous: Just for Today.
 We express how this reading has helped our recovery or how it has impacted us.
-Please join us, engage in the audience, post questions and or leave feedback for us at noon.
+Please join us, engage with the audience, post questions and or leave feedback for us at noon.
 We thank you and hope we can inspire your recovery journey!

 October 24, 2016: Day Three

 Whatever feelings you have within you are attracting your tomorrow.
 Worry attracts more worry.
 Anxiety attracts more anxiety.
 Unhappiness attracts more unhappiness.
 Dissatisfaction attracts more dissatisfaction.

 Joy attracts more Joy.
 Happiness attracts more happiness.
 Peace attracts more peace.
 Gratitude attracts more gratitude.
 Kindness attracts more kindness.
 Love attracts more love.